-The term 'low-level' concern does not mean that it is insignificant, it means that the conduct towards a child does not meet the threshold set out in paragraph 426 of KCSIE 2023.
+The term 'low-level' concern does not mean that it is insignificant, it means that the conduct towards a child does not meet the threshold.
 This procedure enables staff to share any concern - no matter how small - about their own or another member of staff's behaviour with the appropriate safeguarding leads in school.

 A low-level concern is any concern does not mean that it is insignificant.
-A low level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that:
+A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that: